CRED-CLUB/neopop-ios/README.md

 ##

 We know, the content to show on a button surface differs varies with your use cases and design requirements.
-So, all buttons in NeoPop framework is designed to accept a UIView confirming to the protocol `PopButtonCustomContainerDrawable`  as its contentView.
-That means, you can create any number of custom views w.r.t your requirements and use it on any buttons in NeoPop framework.
+So, all buttons in NeoPOP framework is designed to accept a UIView confirming to the protocol `PopButtonCustomContainerDrawable`  as its contentView.
+That means, you can create any number of custom views w.r.t your requirements and use it on any buttons in NeoPOP framework.

 `PopButtonCustomContainerDrawable` protocol will be listening to state changes of the owner button, such that you can also update the button content view (confirming `PopButtonCustomContainerDrawable`) w.r.t state changes.